Suga: 2016–present: Solo career

 On May 6, 2020, IU released the digital single "Eight" featuring and produced by Suga.
-The song debuted at number one on both the Gaon Digital Chart and the World Digital Song Sales chart.
-Suga released his second mixtape, D-2 (the continuation to Agust D), together with the music video for its lead single "Daechwita" on May 22, which peaked at number 76 on the US Billboard Hot 100 chart.
+The song debuted at number one on both the Gaon Digital and World Digital Song Sales charts.
+Suga released his second mixtape, D-2, together with the music video for its lead single "Daechwita", on May 22; the single peaked at number 76 on the US Billboard Hot 100.
 The mixtape debuted at number 11 on the Billboard 200 and became the highest-charting album by a Korean soloist in the US at the time.
 It also became the first Korean solo release to reach the top 10 in the United Kingdom, opening at number seven on the UK Albums Chart.

 In 2021, Suga re-composed Samsung's signature ringtone, "Over The Horizon".
 The track was unveiled on August 11 as part of Samsung's "Unpacked 2021" event.
-He later produced the single "You" for Japanese singer ØMI, which was released on October 15.
+He also produced the single "You" for Japanese singer ØMI, which was released on October 15.
 In December, Suga featured on the single "Girl of My Dreams" from American rapper Juice Wrld's posthumous album Fighting Demons.
 The single debuted at number 29 on the Billboard Hot 100, earning Suga his second entry on the chart as a solo artist.
-He next co-wrote, produced, and featured on the song "That That" for Psy, which was released on April 29, 2022, as the lead single from the singer's eighth studio album Psy 9th.
-Suga was announced as a brand ambassador for Valentino and the face of the Maison Valentino Essentials campaign for the brand's menswear staples in January 2023.
-He will embark on his first official solo tour in April and visit cities in the US, Indonesia, Thailand, Singapore, South Korea, and Japan.
+He next co-wrote, produced, and featured on the song "That That" with Psy, which was released on April 29, 2022, as the lead single from the singer's eighth studio album Psy 9th.
+That December, Suga launched the talk show web series Suchwita on YouTube; he candidly interviews guests over drinks each episode.

+Suga was announced as a brand ambassador for Valentino and the face of the Maison Valentino Essentials campaign for the brand's menswear staples in January 2023, and as an ambassador for the NBA in April.
+His debut solo album D-Day, was released on April 21 under his Agust D alias.
+Featuring the singles "People Pt.
+2" and "Haegeum", the album debuted at number two on the Billboard 200, Suga's first top-10 entry on the ranking, tying him with bandmate Jimin as the highest-charting South Korean solo artists in the history of the chart.
+A Disney+ documentary, titled Suga: Road to D-Day, chronicling the project's creation and following the rapper on a music road trip across different countries, premiered the same day as the album.
+Suga also hosted a five-episode radio show, Agust D Radio, weekly on Apple Music in promotion of D-Day; the premiere episode aired on April 17.
+He embarked on the D-Day Tour, his first solo world tour, the following week, playing several shows in the US, followed by visits to Indonesia, Thailand, Singapore, South Korea, and Japan.
+On October 6, 2023, Suga's song from Agust D, "The Last" surpassed 100 million streams on Spotify making him the fifth leading Korean artist with the most songs over 100 million streams.